math2001/MarkdownLivePreview/sample.md

 # DuckDuckGo - The Search engine you'll fall in love with

+This is a test

 ![image](http://afterishtar.pl/images/100x100.gif)

-this is a test

-hello world...
+hello world